-On this week’s episode of Sounds Classical, Kristina and LaRob sit down for an informal Listening Party with composer, violinist, and CSO Mead Composer in Residence, Jessie Montgomery.
-She shares her musical inspirations and gives some insight into the life of a composer.
-She also shares music she wishes she composed herself and talks with us about the use of …
+Kristina and LaRob sit down for an informal listening party with composer, violinist, and CSO Mead Composer in Residence, Jessie Montgomery.
+She shares her musical inspirations, music she wishes she composed herself, and gives some insight into the life of a composer in the 21st century!

 From the Composer’s Studio invites you to hear Missy Mazzoli and Jessie Montgomery, two of today’s most celebrated composers, provide a glimpse into their work.
 Enjoy this insightful, lively discussion co-produced by the CSOA and WFMT.